devanshukranjan/cartoonify_image/README.md

 # cartoonify_image
-cartoonify image using openCV and K-Means Clustering
+cartoonify image using openCV and K-Means Clustering.

 I have used openCV for basic features, kmeans clustering for reducing the color, and elbo method for finding suitable number of clusters.

 I have also used bilateral filter and canny edge detection.

 # GUI: